COCPORN/OCore/README.md

 Features (partially to come, look at this as a TODO list in no particular order, this will be removed when Trello is fully populated):

+## (Partially) implemented

-- Service publishing (cluster boundaries defined over HTTP) _Partially working_
+- Service publishing (cluster boundaries defined over HTTP)
+  - Run Authorization and Action filters
   - Service Client
+- Data entities
+  - Key strategies for sandboxing
+  - Automatic fan-out
+  - HTTP exposure
+  - Auto CRUD
+  - Subscription over SignalR
+  - Projected data entities (customer profile should become "contact", for instance)

+## Committed

 - Event aggregation (based on Orleans streams)
 - Authentication
   - User accounts with optional tenancy